Reno, Nevada & the Grand Sierra Resort: A Perfect Thanksgiving Getaway!

 We went to Best Buy and Wal-Mart and found great Black Friday deals at both stores.
 This year featured some of the best Black Friday deals of recent years.
 Luckily, the lines were not too bad either and we didn’t wait more than an hour.
 When we were done we came back to the casino and stopped at Café Sierra again for a quick snack.
 Shopping all night really wears you out!
 This time around they had a fantastic seasonal pumpkin soup.
 Is there anything more delicious than pumpkin soup?!

 The next morning we used the steam room again; perfect, especially with the weather turning cooler.
 Then, we headed out for more black Friday specials at Meadowood Mall.
-This is only a one floor mall in Reno; however, it has a pretty decent selection of stores.
+This is only a one floor mall in Reno; however, the stores are decent enough.
 We got there sort of late around 10:00am.
 But, there were still plenty of deals to be found.
 For lunch, we ate at The Lodge Buffet again.
 They had a few leftovers from the previous day’s Thanksgiving menu, so that was nice.
 Even better it was also a lot cheaper at only $9.99 a person.

-The next morning, we planned on a day trip to Lake Tahoe, which is only about an hour drive from Reno.
+The next morning, we planned on a day trip to Lake Tahoe, located just an hour away from Reno.
 We ate one of our free breakfast buffets on the way out, and this filled us up for most of the day.

 Lake Tahoe is an amazing area with plenty to do; you will never be bored.
 The scenery itself is spectacular.
 Please visit my Lake Tahoe Vacation Spotlight post to plan your trip.
 There are 2 scenic gondola rides in Lake Tahoe.
 We had already been on the Heavenly Gondola in South Lake Tahoe, so decided to try the in Squaw Valley Cable Car this time.